taralynn00/GVSU-Hackathon-Handbook/README.md

 ---

-# 🛠️ Step 1 — Hardware Setup (Do This Before Installing Software)
+# Hardware Setup (Do This Before Installing Software)

 Before running any code, you must correctly connect the RC522 module to the Raspberry Pi 5.
 All wiring **must be completed while the Raspberry Pi is powered off**, as connecting wires to a powered device can damage the board or the RFID module.